pelinzon/ExploringNaturalLanguage/README.md

 - How to create engaging learning experiences using Swift Playgrounds

 ## Requirements
-- Xcode 10 (may not work on newer versions, use Swift 4.2 toolchain if needed)
+- Xcode 10 for compiling (use Swift 4.2 toolchain if needed)
 - iPad running iOS 12+
 - Swift Playgrounds 2.0+